Build A Website

 What is a headless CMS?

-Headless Content Management Systems (CMSs) are those which possess only a back end for creating and editing content.
-Content that is created once can then be displayed through APIs on any device or touchpoint.
+Headless content management systems (CMSs) only have a back end for creating and editing content.
+Once ready for publication, content can then be displayed through APIs on any device or touchpoint.

-Headless CMSs make it possible to display content anywhere that it is needed.
-This content only needs to be created once, as it can then be displayed on any channel.
-Generally speaking, headless CMSs focus on content creation and delivery, in the process, decreasing loading times and fostering a better user experience.
-By separating the back and front ends, they also ensure greater security.
+With headless CMS, content can be displayed wherever it's needed.
+It only has to be created once, and can then be output on any channel.
+Generally speaking, headless CMS focuses on content creation and delivery, which reduces loading times and develops a better user experience.
+Security is also enhanced through the separation of the back and front ends.

-After analyzing 1 million of the most-visited websites, we found Contentful in use on 2,824 of them, more than any other headless CMS.
+After analyzing 1 million of the world's most-visited websites, Contentful was used on 2,824 of them, more than any other headless CMS.

 Julia P. Manzau has more than 30 years of professional experience in leading editorial and marketing positions in the premium automotive, mechanical engineering, and healthcare industries.
 She studied Political Science and History in Bonn, Marketing at the St. Galler Business School and earned a BA in Media Engineering (CCI).
 Since 2015, she has worked as a freelance writer.
 For EXPERTE.com, she focuses on software, the Internet, and marketing.